Preparing for the Summative Alternate ELPAC Administration

 As with the primary TE, the secondary TE must

-- receive training on how to administer the Alternate ELPAC Operational Field Test,
+- receive training on how to administer the Summative Alternate ELPAC,

 - be assigned a TOMS account with a test examiner user role, and